rpm-software-management/dnf/_sources/conf_ref.txt

     If enabled, DNF will continue running if this repository cannot be contacted for any reason.
 The default is True.

+.. _repo_cost-label:

+``cost``
+    The relative cost of accessing this repository, defaulting to 1000.
+If the same package can be downloaded from two or more repositories, the repository with the lowest cost is preferred.

 ==================================
  Options for both [main] and Repo
 ==================================